Lincoln MKZ

-First generation (2006–2012)
+First generation (2006)

-Lincoln presented the 2006 Zephyr in concept form at the 2004 New York International Auto Show.
-The front featured Lincoln's signature waterfall grille and quad projector beam headlights (HID headlights were available).
+Lincoln presented the 2006 Zephyr in concept form at the 2004 New York International Auto Show, featuring Lincoln's signature split-wing/waterfall grille and quad projector beam headlights.
 Chrome trim extended along the Zephyr's beltline while the car's rear fascia featured LED taillights and dual chrome exhaust tips.
-All Zephyrs featured low-profile tires on 17x7.5-inch wheels with painted aluminum versions standard and chrome versions optional.

-Lincoln introduced the Zephyr in the fall of 2005 for model year 2006, using Ford's CD3 platform, as a rebadged variant of the Ford Fusion and Mercury Milan, and shared with the Mazda 6.
-Lincoln had previously used the Zephyr name in the late 1930s for the smaller Lincoln-Zephyr line of mid-size vehicles.
-The "Zephyr" name had also previously been used by Mercury during the late 1970s and early 1980s, for several vehicles built on the Fox Platform.

-The Zephyr's powertrain was a 3.0 L DOHC Duratec V6 with an Aisin 6-speed automatic transmission; as was optional on the Fusion and Milan.
-The instrument panel was unique to the Lincoln, along with equipment details.
-The 2006 Zephyr started at a base MSRP of $28,995 USD, ranging up to $35,340 USD.
+Lincoln introduced the production Zephyr in the fall of 2005 for the 2006 model year, sharing Ford's CD3 platform with rebadged Ford Fusion, Mercury Milan and Mazda 6.
+The Zephyr's powertrain was a 3.0 L DOHC Duratec V6 with an Aisin 6-speed automatic transmission.
+Featuring an instrument panel unique to the Lincoln along with other details, the 2006 Zephyr started at a base MSRP of $28,995 USD, ranging up to $35,340 USD.

-Though slightly smaller and front-wheel drive, the Zephyr was marketed as a replacement for Lincoln's previous entry level mid-size, the rear-wheel drive Lincoln LS.
-To facilitate a smooth transition, the Zephyr and LS were sold parallel to each other during the 2006 model year, the first model year of the Zephyr and the last for the LS.
-For 2007 the model was renamed MKZ, and took over the LS' market with sales beginning in September 2006.
-Lincoln's decision to resurrect the Zephyr name refers to the very early days of Lincoln before World War II.
-At that time, the only Lincoln manufactured was the Lincoln K-series which was a full-size sedan, and Lincoln, under the direction of Edsel Ford, Henry Ford's only son, hoped to introduce a smaller product to compete with the Packard One-Twenty, and the LaSalle, a smaller sibling offered at Cadillac dealerships.
+Though slightly smaller and front-wheel drive, the Zephyr was marketed as a replacement for Lincoln's previous entry-level mid-size model, the rear-wheel drive Lincoln LS.
+To facilitate a smooth transition, the Zephyr and LS were sold parallel with each other during the 2006 model year, the first model year of the Zephyr and the last for the LS.
+For 2007, the model was renamed MKZ, and took over the LS' market with sales beginning in September 2006.
+Lincoln had previously used the Zephyr nameplate for a smaller car competing with the Packard One-Twenty, and the LaSalle, a smaller Cadillac.

-The Zephyr featured interior detailing and an instrument panel distinct from the Fusion and Milan.
-The design featured shapes with real ebony or maple wood inserts (depending on trim) in metallic frames.
-These surfaces were contrasted with chrome-bezeled gauges, circular, chrome-finished vents and a metallic center stack with the radio and climate controls.
-The Zephyr's steering wheel was leather-wrapped with real wood grips and satin-nickel audio, climate, and cruise control buttons.
+The Zephyr featured interior detailing and an instrument panel distinct from the Fusion and Milan, using genuine ebony or maple wood inserts along with chrome-bezeled gauges, circular, chrome-finished vents and a satin-nickel center stack with the radio and climate controls.
+The steering wheel was leather-wrapped with genuine wood grips and satin-nickel audio, climate, and cruise control buttons.
 White LED backlighting was used for the Zephyr's controls and instrumentation.
 Leather seating surfaces were standard in all models.